winitzki/scall/tutorial/programming_dhall.md

 #### Creating infinite streams

-Creating an infinite stream involves deciding how the next elements should be computed.
+Creating an infinite stream involves deciding how the next data item should be computed.
 A simple example is an infinite stream generated from a seed value `x : r` by applying a function `f : r → r`.
 The "step" function will never return `Nil`, which will make the stream unbounded.